 At first the IPA might seem too difficult, esoteric even.
 Don’t panic.
 You get used to it pretty fast.
 Actually, if you pay attention to the chart, you will notice that you already know quite a lot of its signs.

-Here are a few examples to begin with before I develop this a bit more in a coming article.
+Here are a few examples to begin with.

-The sign /u/, on the other hand, is used in French for the sound of “ou” in cou, genou, etc. Basically the same short sound as “oo“ in book (/buk/) in British English.
+The sign /u/, on the other hand, is used in French for the sound of “ou” in cou, genou, etc. More or less the same short sound as “oo“ in book (/buk/) in British English.

 Again, this shows the usefulness of the IPA since the schwa sound is used in many languages.
 I often point out to my students that in about you do not say /a/ but /ə/ in the first syllable.
 Then I point out to the phonetic spelling /əbaut/ and it really makes a difference.
 Similarly, it helps learners of English to know that the phonetic spelling for wizard is /wɪzəd/ (or /wɪzərd/ in the USA) and not /wɪzard/.